Korey Lee Preview, Player Props: White Sox vs. Orioles

-On Tuesday, Korey Lee (on the back of going 0-for-2) and the Chicago White Sox play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 7:05 PM ET.
+After going 0-for-4 in his last game, Korey Lee and the Chicago White Sox face the Baltimore Orioles (who will start Kyle Gibson) at 1:05 PM ET on Wednesday.

-In his most recent game he had a hitless showing (0-for-2) against the Orioles.
+In his last game he had a hitless performance (0-for-4) against the Orioles.

 Korey Lee Game Info & Props vs. the Orioles